polettix/ETOOBUSY/_posts/2020-05-09-escape-of-the-dead.md

 Here's a way to play it online with some effort on your side:

 0. read the [rules][]!
-1. hit the right button depending on your choice for the turn
+1. select the kind of action for the four slots and press the `Roll` button
-2. execute the action on the radio buttons
+2. execute the action on the relevant radio buttons

 Have fun!